Need to go up in the world? Safer than leaning on a ladder or learning to walk on stilts!

 The applicant also has the right to access their training records at any time.
 These records can be view by arranging an appointment with the respective site management.
 These records cannot leave the respective site.

 The RTO has an obligation to provide the applicant with training and assessment that is of a high quality and that complies with the Standards for RTOs 2015.
+If the RTO is unable to provide the training, the training will be rescheduled or a pro-rata refund will be arranged in accordance with our “Fee and Refund Policy”.
 The RTO also has an obligation to provide the applicant with certification documentation that complies with the standards within 30 days of completion of the training, providing all fees have been paid.
 In the event your certification documentation is lost or destroyed, you can request a duplicate be issued (refer to our Course Fees page) or you can get access to the records of certification via the USI Portal.

 What obligations does the applicant have when attending a EWP training course?